Three steps are involved:

 Thin Film Deposition

-Our thin film deposition is usually carried out by sputtering in the 'Shamrock' multichamber tool, which has several interconnected chambers devoted to metal or oxide films.
-The system is based on an industrial tool used to make spin valve stacks for read heads in the 1990s.
+Our thin film deposition is usually carried out by sputtering in the new 'Trifolium Dubium' multichamber tool, which has interconnected chambers devoted to metal or oxide films, molecular beam epitaxy, pulsed laser deposition and X-ray analysis.
+The system was installed in the CRANN cleanroom in 2019.
+We also operate our older 'Shamrock' multichamber tool which was originally used to make spin valve stacks for read heads in the 1990s.
 In addition, e-beam and thermal evaporation (Temescal FC-2000; CRANN) and electrodeposition are also used to make oxide or metallic films, and pulsed-laser deposition (Prof James Lunney’s lab) is most useful for oxides.
 A separate UHV system is devoted to evaporating organic films and metals.

 Patterning Thin Films into Devices

 Patterning involves lithography and etching.
 We use the the OAI UV mask aligner or the Heidelberg DWL66 laser writer with a 405 nm laser for optical lithography and mask fabrication.
 A SUPRA scanning electron microscope with Raith software or the Elionix 7700 dedicated e-beam writer are used for electron-beam lithography (all in CRANN).
 The pattern written in a resist layer is transferred to the thin film stack by Ar-ion etching in a Millatron, otherwise the resist is dissolved in a lift-off process.